-So what is the bottom line?
-Which of the two cameras – the Leica TL2 or the Canon T7i – has the upper hand?
+So what conclusions can be drawn?
+Is the Leica TL2 better than the Canon T7i or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Larger screen: Has a bigger rear LCD (3.7" vs 3.0") for image review and settings control.